 Congratulations!
 Through either winning a sweepstakes, the lottery, or an Unexpected Inheritance, you're suddenly rich!
-But, don't celebrate too soon; a man from the Intimidating Revenue Service will be along shortly to inform you that after federal taxes, state taxes, employment taxes, property taxes and miscellaneous additional fees, your winnings have dwindled down to nothing, heck you may even owe money.
+But, don't celebrate too soon; a man from the Intimidating Revenue Service will be along shortly to inform you that after federal taxes, state taxes, employment taxes, property taxes, and miscellaneous additional fees, your winnings have dwindled down to nothing.
+Heck, you may even owe money.

 - Variation: Due to the events of the film Uncovered, the heroine Julia ends up with ownership of an old Spanish estate.
 The banker then informs her that she has also ended up with the mountain of debts attached to it and she promptly has to sell the whole thing off.
 Her boyfriend remarks:

 - In between the first and second National Treasure movies, this happens to Riley Poole and at the beginning of the second film, his Ferrari is impounded by the IRS while he is signing copies of his book.
 As thanks for the team finding Cíbola and looking something up for him in the eponymous President's Book, the President pardons the debt...and Riley promptly puts the Ferrari in the wrong gear and backs it into a parked car.

 Riley Poole: [to Ben] Do you know what the taxes are on 5 million dollars?
 6 million dollars.

 - In The Shawshank Redemption, Byron Hadley, the sadistic captain of the prison guard, receives an inheritance of $35,000, but he complains about taxes coming to take most of it away, even if he decides to buy something with it.
 The main character, Andy Dufresne, overhears him and offers to guide him through a financial loophole to allow him to keep the whole sum.